oresat/oresat-firmware/README-pyocd-RPDP.md

     **Make sure to change path to where you placed it.**

-    Alternatively, invoking `west` with the following command achieves the same result:
+    Alternatively, invoking `west` with the following command achieves the same result, though is less friendly to type:

     ```bash
     west flash -r pyocd --tool-opt=--pack=/path/to/NXP.MCXN947_DFP.19.0.0.pack
     ```
+    **NOTE**:

+    > if you are intending to build an app for a custom board file, such as the `mcxn947_protocard`, place a copy of this `pyocd.yaml` file
+    > in the board's folder; `pyocd` always looks for a `pyocd.yaml` in the specified board file folder when building for a locally defined
+    >  board; this allows you to use the simpler `west flash -b <board> -r pyocd` command line

 3. Connect the probe and verify we can see it
 ```